itaicohengroup/watershed_cells_gui/README.md

 To start the watershed cells GUI, run:

 ```
->> [figure_handle, data] = watershed_cells_gui
+>> h = watershed_cells_gui
 ```

-This will open the watershed cells GUI in a window with handle `figure_handle` and keep the associated parameters and results in the structure `data`.
+This will open the watershed cells GUI in a window with handle `h`.
+Within this handle, you can access the current state of the GUI data in the `UserData` field.
+In particular, `h.UserData` is a struct with the field `params`, which holds the current paramers from the
+GUI and `results`, which holds the current analysis results.
+For example, after the GUI opens, run `h.UserData.params.image.path` to return the path to the image being analyzed, or run `h.UserData.results.segmentation.number` to return the total number of regions found during segmentation.
+These fields are all populated with default values when the GUI is created, but will update as you use the GUI.

 When the GUI first opens, it should look like this:

 <img src="private/quickstart_fig2.png" width="600px"/>